dinh/dashboard-sample/README.md

 ### Intro and Inspiration

-There is an amazing amount of interactivity that can be achieved on a website without needing to use `javascript`.
+There is an amazing amount of interactivity that can be achieved on a website without needing to use `JavaScript`.
 To demonstrate this idea, this repository runs the following [site](http://dashboard.zmaytechstack.com/) with almost no `js`.
-There were a couple goals in mind:
+There were a few goals in mind:

 1. Implement just a few of the features that are a part of [koyfin's](https://app.koyfin.com/) website without any `js` and in doing so